jucr-io/greengrass-sdk-rs/README.md

 **Note:** The [`IpcClient::from_env`] method used in the example above, requires `SVCUID` and `AWS_GG_NUCLEUS_DOMAIN_SOCKET_FILEPATH_FOR_COMPONENT` environment variables to be set appropriately.
-The nuclues runtime sets them for components it launches directly.
+The nucleus runtime sets them for components it launches directly.

 ## Status